matjadach/to-do-app/README.md

 $ docker-compose up
 ```

-If you wish to spin up only one of the containers (either dev, test or prod) use respecitively either:
+If you wish to spin up only one of the containers (either dev, test or prod) use respecitively either (Note: if you wish to run the prod container locally please change "$PORT" in gunicorn.sh to "80"):

 ```bash
 $ docker-compose up webapp-prod